 The Barbara R. Cunning Memorial Scholarship - This fund was established in 2002 by Dr. Charles J. Cunning and his sons in memory of Barbara R. Cunning.
 The scholarship is available to students based on need.
 The recipient must be making satisfactory academic progress, including earning appropriate credits toward graduation.
 If more than one qualified candidate meets the criteria, preference will be given to that student majoring in a medically related discipline.

 Charles J. Cunning Endowed Scholarship - This fund was established in 2015 by Charles J. Cunning.
-The scholarship will be awarded to a student with financial need and in good standing at Limestone College.
+The scholarship will be awarded to a student with financial need and in good standing at Limestone University.

 The Ann Berry Derrick Endowed Scholarship- This endowed scholarship was established by Dr. C. Warren Derrick, Jr. along with his children, Andrea Derrick Truitt, Hope Derrick, and Scott Derrick, in loving memory of Ann Berry Derrick, wife, mother, and Limestone alumni of the Class of 1959.
 The recipient of this award must be a traditional day student of the sophomore, junior, or senior class, majoring in Social Work.
 The recipient must maintain a minimum GPA of 2.5.
 This scholarship will be awarded based on academic merit and financial need.
 The scholarship may be renewable.

 The Laura Kathleen Dobson Scholarship - This fund was created in 1993 by Robert A. Dobson III as a permanent memorial to his daughter, Laura Kathleen Dobson.
 Scholarships are awarded annually to a female student working toward a degree in education.